CharlieDigital/typescript-is-like-csharp/README.md

 Particularly on the backend, the dynamic type system of JS (and therefore, TS) can be a bane when it comes to ensuring data quality and system correctness.

-JavaScript's single-threaded nature also means that it can feel limiting for both runtime throughput and the possible tools developers can use to solve performance sensitive problems.
+JavaScript's single-threaded nature also means that it can feel limiting for both runtime throughput and the possible tools developers can use to solve performance sensitive problems (e.g. processing a large CSV in parallel in a compute intensive scenario).

 I hope that these docs can help convince you that C# is a very realistic pathway if your team is already comfortable with TypeScript and frameworks like Nest.js.